It’s late Friday evening and I’m standing within Knee Deep’s food marquee waiting for the burger I’ve ordered to be prepared and dished up.

-Next to me is a man lurching over at the official bar trying to persuade the fresh faced attendant behind it to hand over one of the festivals reusable cups for free.
-“I can’t do that as the money goes towards charity”, responds the attendant coyly.
-The reply almost causes the inebriated festival goer to keel over from shock at the concept, causing him to make the slightly snarky reactionary comment, “Knee Deep is a charity?”
+Next to me is a man lurching over at the official bar trying to persuade the fresh faced attendant behind it to hand over one of the festival’s reusable cups for free.
+“I can’t do that as the money goes towards charity”, responds the attendant coyly to the man’s request.
+The reply almost causes the inebriated festival goer to keel over from shock at the concept, encouraging him to make the slightly snarky reactionary comment, “Knee Deep is a charity?”
 It was a stupid conversation to overhear, but it was hard not to share in some of the exasperation expressed within the revellers reply – albeit for much different reasons.

 For over 6 years now, the not-for-profit festival has achieved much more in its lifetime than some of its multimillion and commercial contemporaries has ever done.
 Poising itself as the industry insider, Knee Deep has always made a point of hosting artists who are on the cusp of success and greatness – think Whitney and Penelope Isles – taking that grandeur, and giving its attendees a chance to see next years poster-children and indie sweethearts in the intimate setting that the festivals tumbling fields provide.
 Knee Deep 2019 is no different.
 The range of artist on show this weekend is broad and eclectic as ever, leaving even the most accustomed festival goer to wonder how such an event can be run on charity alone.